 15. Noah’s brother Andrew and his youngest brother Isaac are both absent from most of the book.
 Why didn’t Noah think it necessary to write more about them?

 16. Noah’s parents’ anti-law relationship could have fueled violence.
 But thanks to his mother’s efforts, Noah knew he was not unimportant.
 He also had no contact with his father for several years.
-What negative effects do you think all these issues have on growth of Noah?
+What negative effects do you think all these issues have on the growth of Noah?

-17. As we know that Noah spent very little time with his father.
+17. As we know Noah spent very little time with his father.
 What do you think about the relationship between father and son?
 What do you think were the reasons for Robert’s reluctance to share his personal affairs with Noah?

 18. This book also gives us a lot of historical context about apartheid and South Africa.
 And it also suggests that Noah didn’t learn about apartheid the normal way.
 The experiences that Noah describes about his life are very important to understanding racism and history.
 What do you think is the importance of memoir-based books in learning about injustices in history?